noahehall/theBookOfNoah/0current/hashicorp/nomad.md

   }
 }

+# sidecar pattern: lives for as long as the main task is running
 # sidecar = true so it restarts on failure
-# and lives for as long as the main task is running
 task "fluentd" {
   lifecycle {
     hook = "poststart"